Al-Saffah: Military activities

 Modern view of Talas River, which starts in the mountains of Kyrgyzstan and winds down into Kazakhstan.
 On the right side of the river is the city of Taraz.

 The Tang army was subjected to a devastating defeat.
 The Tang dynasty's defeat was due to the defection of Karluk mercenaries and the retreat of Ferghana allies who originally supported the Chinese.
 The Karluk mercenaries, two-thirds of the Tang army, defected to the Abbasids during the battle; Karluk troops attacked the Tang army from close quarters while the main Abbasid forces attacked from the front.
 The Tang troops were unable to hold their positions, and the commander of the Tang forces, Gao Xianzhi, recognized that defeat was imminent and managed to escape with some of his Tang regulars with the help of Li Siye.
 Out of an estimated 10,000 Tang troops, only 2,000 managed to return from Talas to their territory in Central Asia.
 Despite losing the battle, Li did inflict heavy losses on the pursuing Arab army after being reproached by Duan Xiushi.
 After the battle, Gao was prepared to organize another Tang army against the Arabs when the devastating An Shi Rebellion broke out in 755.
 When the Tang capital was taken by rebels, all Chinese armies stationed in Central Asia were ordered back to China proper to crush the rebellion.

 Also in 751, the Byzantine Emperor Constantine V led an invasion across the frontier of the Caliphate.
-The Byzantines captured Theodosiopolis (Erzurum) and Melitene (Malatya), which was demolished.
+The Byzantines captured Theodosiopolis and Melitene, which was demolished.
 There was no serious attempt to retain control of the captured cities, except for Camachum (modern Kemah, Erzincan), which was garrisoned.

 Succession

-Al-Saffah died after a five-year reign and al-Mansur took on the responsibility of establishing the Abbasid caliphate by holding on to power for nearly 22 years, from Dhu al-Hijjah 136 AH until Dhu al-Hijjah 158 AH (754 – 775).
-Al-Mansur was proclaimed Caliph on his way to Mecca in the year 753 (136 AH) and was inaugurated the following year.
-Abu Ja'far Abdallah ibn Muhammad took the name al-Mansur ("the victorious") and agreed to make his nephew Isa ibn Musa his Heir to the Abbasid caliphate.
-This agreement was supposed to resolve rivalries in the Abbasid family, but al-Mansur's right to accession was particularly challenged by his uncle Abdullah ibn Ali.
+al-Saffah died after a five-year reign and Abu Ja'far Abd Allah took on the responsibility of establishing the Abbasid caliphate by holding on to power for nearly 22 years, from Dhu'l-Hijja 136 AH until Dhu'l-Hijja 158 AH (754–775).
+Abu Ja'far Abd Allah was proclaimed Caliph on his way to Mecca in the year 753 (136 AH) and was inaugurated the following year.
+Abu Ja'far Abd Allah ibn Muhammad took the name al-Mansur ("the victorious") and agreed to make his nephew Isa ibn Musa his heir to the Abbasid caliphate.
+This agreement was supposed to resolve rivalries in the Abbasid family, but al-Mansur's right to accession was particularly challenged by his uncle Abd Allah ibn Ali.
 Once in power, caliph al-Mansur had his uncle imprisoned in 754 and killed in 764.